mwat56/Nele/README.md

 Second, there are the URLs any normal user might see and use:

-* `/` defines the logical root of the presentation; it's effectivily the same as `/n/` (see below).
+* `/` defines the logical root of the presentation; it's effectively the same as `/n/` (see below).
 * `/faq`, `/imprint`, `/licence`, and `/privacy` serve static files which have to be filled with content according to your personal and legal needs.
 * `/hl/tagname` allows the users to search for `#tagname` (but you'll input it without the number sign `#` because that has a special meaning in an URL).
 Provided the given `tagname` was actually used in one or more of your articles a list of the respective postings will be shown.
 * `/m/` shows the articles of the current month.
-One can, however, specify the month one is interested in by adding a data part defining the month one wants to see (`/m/yyyy-mm`), like `/m/2019-04` to see the acticles from April 2019.
+One can, however, specify the month one is interested in by adding a data part defining the month one wants to see (`/m/yyyy-mm`), like `/m/2019-04` to see the articles from April 2019.
 * `/ml/mentionedname` allows the users to search for `@mentionedname` (but one will input it without the at sign `@` because that has a special meaning in an URL).
 Provided the given `mentionedname` was actually used in one or more of your articles a list of the respective articles will be shown.
 * `/n/` gives you the newest 30 articles.